Audit and Compliance in Supply Chains with Damage Cost Sharing under Supplier's Responsibility Standards

 32 Pages Posted: 10 Oct 2022 Last revised: 29 Jun 2023

 Date Written: October 6, 2022

-Keywords: supply chain risk, compliance standards, buyer audits, supplier compliance, supplier under-compliance, socially responsible operations
+Keywords: supply chain risk, compliance standards, buyer audits, supplier compliance, socially responsible operations

 Suggested Citation: Suggested Citation